Captain John Smith

 Writings of Captain John Smith

-John Smith's writings of Virginia and New England are written in a very remarkable, straightforward, and a direct narrative style.
+John Smith’s writings of Virginia and New England are written in a very remarkable, straightforward, and a direct narrative style.
 It is presumed he recorded events in a diary as he lived them.
 This we do know he did when captured by pirates.
-Unfortunantly his diaries are lost.
+It is our misfortune that his diaries were lost.

 “Smith’s sea experiences deserve a place in the literature of the sea above most men”.